ofisette/hpc-intro-plato/_extras/discuss.md

 `scp` is useful, but what if we don't know the exact location of what we want to transfer?
 Or perhaps we're simply not sure which files we want to transfer yet. `sftp` is an interactive way of downloading and uploading files.
-Let's connect to a cluster, using `sftp`- you'll notice it works the same way as SSH:
+Let's connect to the cluster, using `sftp`- you'll notice it works the same way as SSH:

 ```
-{{ site.local.prompt }} sftp yourUsername@remote.computer.address
+{{ site.local.prompt }} sftp yourUsername@plato.usask.ca
 ```
 {: .bash}